-In Rhode Island, your health care directive may include one or two documents, depending on your wishes.
-In your Declaration (commonly called a living will), you can describe and document the kind of health care you would like to receive if you can no longer speak for yourself.
-In your Durable Power of Attorney for Health Care, you can name a trusted person (called your health care agent) to make health care decisions on your behalf in case you are no longer able to do so.
+In Rhode Island, you may describe your wishes for health care in a living will and medical power of attorney.
+In your living will (sometimes called a declaration), you may describe and document the kind of health care you would like to receive if you can no longer speak for yourself.
+In your durable power of attorney for health care, you may name a trusted person (called your health care agent) to make health care decisions on your behalf in case you are no longer able to do so.

 After you make your documents, you must finalize them to make them legal.
-In Rhode Island, finalization for each document follows different rules.
+In Rhode Island, signing requirements depend on which documents you make.

+Durable power of attorney for health care.
 How you finalize your power of attorney for health care depends on what powers you give to your agent.
-If you grant your agent power to direct your burial or cremation, you must sign your document and have it notarized.
-If you do not grant this power, you must sign your document and you may choose to have your document signed by two witnesses or notarized.
+If you grant your agent power to direct final arrangements after your death, you must sign your document and have it notarized.
+If you do not grant this power, you may choose to sign your document in front of two witnesses or a notary public.

 If your document will be notarized, the notary may not be: